Bladesheng/weather-station-db-backup2/README.md

 ## About this repository

-Once a day, this repo runs Github action, which connects to my [weather station database](https://github.com/Bladesheng/weather-station-backend), creates dump of the db, zips it and uploads it to my google drive.
-Everything runs in docker and is completely automated.
+Docker container with cronjob, that runs python script once a day.
+The script creates pg_dump of database that is running on the same docker network, zips it and uploads it to google drive.

-## Running locally
+## How to run this

 -   Clone the repo
-- Create `docker-compose.yml` file with your own credentials and stuff - see `docker-compose.example.yml`.
+-   Create .env file - see `.example.env`
+-   Create service account and get the [JSON key](https://medium.com/@matheodaly.md/using-google-drive-api-with-python-and-a-service-account-d6ae1f6456c2) file
+-   Place the JSON key file in the same directory as the docker-compose and rename it to `SA_key.json` (can be change in docker-compose)
 -   Run Docker:

 ```sh
 docker compose up --build
 ```

-## Running from your own Github repo

-- Set all Github secrets, same as in `docker-compose.example.yml`